 There are corollaries for the taxation of business entities.
 California may tax businesses operating out of California on all their taxable revenue, no matter where their customers are, if the entity isn’t a pass-through.
 In contrast, a business that doesn’t operate out of California is only taxed on sales relating to the business’s California customers, though, what constitutes “sales in California” isn’t always obvious, especially where online services or intangible property, such as SaaS, is involved, and a statutory analysis is often required to figure that out.
 If the business is a pass-through entity, like an LLC or S-corporation, then that tax falls on the owners (to the extent distributions are capital-related), even if they’re nonresidents.
 Essentially, California requires owners of pass-through entities to treat items of income, deduction and credits earned by such entities as if the items were earned by the owners.
 This is a bright-line rule that can’t be avoided.
 Dividend income from C-corporations and other non-pass-through entities, is treated differently and generally is sourced not to operations but to where the recipient resides.
 But it is taxed at the corporate level.
 Let’s call this bundle of concepts Rule #3, the business situs rule.

 To Relocate Or Not To Relocate

 To decide whether to relocate or not requires evaluating how these rules interact.
 Taxpayers are more or less in control of their residency; they can pull up stakes and move.
 However, the source of income is not as easily controlled.
 In many cases, the operations that bring in the income rely on California’s market, which is often the market the owner knows and understands, or where the goodwill exists.
 There is no point in moving out of state to avoid the application of Rule #1, if Rule #2 and Rule #3 are still going to apply.
-Becoming a nonresident doesn’t usually benefit a business owner whose company has to operate out of California (unless he has other significant non-California-source income); and moving the company out of state doesn’t help much if most of its customers are in California.
+Becoming a nonresident doesn’t usually benefit a business owner whose company has to operate out of California (unless he has other significant non-California-source income unrelated to the business); and moving the company out of state doesn’t help much if most of its customers are in California.